Evie Dennis: Career

 Dennis began her career as an asthma researcher in Denver, Colorado.
 She began teaching in 1966 before becoming a deputy superintendent in 1988.
 She was promoted to superintendent in 1990 and remained in her position until her retirement in 1994.

 In sports, Dennis worked with the Amateur Athletic Union in the late 1970s as the second vice-president and track and field chair.
 In 1980, she served as the acting president of The Athletics Congress.
 In the Olympics, Dennis was the vice president of the United States Olympic Committee from 1981 to 1988.
 At the end of her tenure, she was the head of mission of the American team at the 1988 Summer Olympics.
 Dennis also held the position of head of mission at the 1983 Pan American Games and 1991 Pan American Games for the United States.

 Awards and honors

 In 1992, Dennis received the Olympic Order.
 In 2004, she was inducted into the National Track and Field Hall of Fame.
 In 2008, Dennis was inducted into the Colorado Women's Hall of Fame.
 In 2014, Dennis received Women in Athletics Award by IAAF.
+She entered the Colorado Sports Hall of Fame in 2023.